brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

-Same structure (except no `set_string_format`) as before, for the same reasoning.
+Same structure (except no `underlying()` since I'm not sure you need it) as before, for the same reasoning.
 The one thing to note here is that the formatter for, e.g., `pair<int, string>` inherits from `tuple_formatter<tuple<int, string>>`.
 The reason for this is that it allows the grouping of parameters nicely - otherwise the spelling would have to be `tuple_formatter<char, int, string>`, which looks exceedingly weird.

 The constraints on `U` for `format` are: